Whittlesea railway line: History

 The beginnings of the Whittlesea line occurred during its opening on 8 October 1889, as part of railway extensions into the northern suburbs.
 What became known as the Inner Circle line was opened from Spencer Street station (now Southern Cross station) via Royal Park station, to a station called Collingwood (now called Victoria Park), and then on to Heidelberg.
 The Epping line branched off at Fitzroy North to Preston Reservoir station (later renamed Reservoir) in 1889, with the line extended to Whittlesea a few months later, on 23 December.

 Trains on the line operated via Fitzroy and the Inner Circle, until the opening of the current connection between Victoria Park and Princes Bridge stations in 1901.
 Passenger services were operated in two tiers: a local train to Preston Reservoir station via Clifton Hill, and a country mixed train to Whittlesea, via Fitzroy.
 The Epping line was electrified to Reservoir in 1921, with an AEC railmotor providing a shuttle service between Reservoir and the terminus at Whittlesea.
 Preston Reservoir station was renamed Reservoir in 1909.

 The line had a number of Rail Motor Stopping Places (RMSP) along the line, these being a mere nameboard beside the railway line at a convenient public access point.
 The first were RMSP 8, 9 and 10, which opened in May 1927; followed by Epping Quarries Siding RMSP in January 1928, which originally opened as just a siding in 1925 and later became RMSP 34 on 28 February 1933; RMSP 17 in March 1928; RMSP 26 in January 1930; RMSP 33 on 25 July 1932; RMSP 39 in July 1941; and RMSP 77 on 29 September 1947, which was renamed Lalor station in 1952.
 The remaining numbered RMSPs (8, 9, 10, 17, 26, 33, 34, and 39) were all closed on 29 November 1959 with the closure of the line past Lalor station.
-Direct Whittlesea trains from Flinders Street and Spencer Street were withdrawn from 1948.
+Direct Whittlesea trains from Spencer Street were withdrawn on 3 July 1948.

 Electrification was extended along 4.4 km of single track to Thomastown in 1929, paid for by a land developer, who paid for the works, as well as guaranteeing against operating losses.
 Keon Park station was opened at the same time, but the Whittlesea shuttle train continued to connect with suburban trains at Reservoir, until 1931.
 From this time, a double-ended Leyland railmotor was provided, and connections made at Thomastown.
 Goods trains to Whittlesea were withdrawn in 1955, and goods trains from Epping ended in 1958.

 Electric suburban services were extended to Lalor station in November 1959, in addition to duplication of the line from Reservoir to Keon Park, with services beyond this point to Whittlesea replaced by bus service, and the line closed.
 The line to Epping itself was reopened and electrified in 1964, with the remaining line dismantled in the 1970s.
 However, the right-of-way beyond Mernda is still in place, and is retained for a future railway extension.